Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Built by Alabama Dry Dock & Shipbuilding Co., Mobile, Alabama (333), delivered in Apr.-1945.
 Controlled by WSA during war, 1 of 5 ships transferred to Nortraship from U.S.A. in 1945.
 Honningsvaag was taken over in Mobile on April 11.
 The other ships were: T/T Finnmark, D/S Lektor Garbo, D/S Carl Oftedal, and T/T Hammerfest, all included on this website (see the Master Ship Index).

 Like several other Norwegian ships, Honningsvaag had Canadian, female radio operators.
 From Apr.-1945 until May-1946 Margaret Spence was on board, while Elizabeth Prescott served from Apr.-1945 till Sept. that same year (after the war, she served on Harald Torsvik).
-See my page about M/S Mosdale for the names of many others, along with the names of their ships.
+My page about M/S Mosdale has the names of many others, along with the names of their ships.

 Related item on this website: